 And nothing proves that more than the teeny town of Santa Ynez.
-Santa Ynez's downtown looks like it's a freeze frame from an old Western movie with old time-y facades but then has gems like local boutiques and restaurants like SY Kitchen.
-On this trip SY Kitchen stole my heart for its great hospitality and its local, easy-going, but elegant food like this Fusilli alla Salsiccia.
+Santa Ynez's downtown looks like it's a freeze-frame from an old Western movie with old-time-y facades but then has gems like local boutiques and restaurants like SY Kitchen.
+On this trip, SY Kitchen stole my heart for its great hospitality and its local, easy-going, but elegant food like this Fusilli alla Salsiccia.

 or smoked Ricotta Salata or smoked Mozzarella or Scamorza, finely grated

-Remove the casing on the sausage, and crumble into the pan.
-Cook, stirring occasionally to break up the sausage, until golden brown.
+Remove the casing on the sausage, and crumble it into the pan.
+Cook, occasionally stirring to break up the sausage until golden brown.
 Add red wine, and use a rubber spatula or wooden spoon to scrape up any browned bits.

 Boil The Pasta: Meanwhile, bring a large pot of heavily salted water to a boil over high heat.
-Add pasta and cook, stirring occasionally, until about 2 minutes short of the package directions.
-Reserve 1/2 cup pasta cooking water then drain the pasta.
+Add pasta and cook, occasionally stirring, until about 2 minutes short of the package directions.
+Reserve 1/2 cup pasta cooking water, then drain the pasta.